hisyntax/hisyntax/README.md

 ### Hi there 👋
 ### NOTE: I own two github accounts of which this was my first.
-I changed the username of my active github account(github.com/hisyntax) to [github.com/iqquee](https://github.com/iqquee) and i still which to retain the username hisyntax and as such I assigned it to the pervious github account as a means to serve as a redirect to my origin account (prevoiusly github.com/hisyntax) which is now renamed to github.com/iqquee.
+I changed the username of my active github account(github.com/hisyntax) to [github.com/iqquee](https://github.com/iqquee) and i still which to retain the username *hisyntax* and as such I assigned it to the pervious github account as a means to serve as a redirect to my origin account (prevoiusly github.com/hisyntax) which is now renamed to github.com/iqquee.
+## Sorry for the inconvenience.
+Thank you

 <!--
 **hisyntax/hisyntax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.